btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 Note that the `veth` device and the route in the routing table will both be removed automatically from the host when the container is exited.

-If the two processes can't communicate, i.e., the `ping`s don't work, make sure that the new network you configured for the container processes don't conflict with any others.
+If the two processes can't communicate, i.e., the `ping`s don't work, make sure that the new network you configured for the container processes doesn't conflict with any others.

----
+Check out the following two resources for more information:

+- [On Linux Container Networking]
+- [Linux Networking GitHub Repository]

 ### User